MAbdullah-dev/lms_plugin/README.md

 http://localhost/lms/views/login.php

+<h2> 4.
+Run this command for integrate strip and also write your stripe keys</h2>

+composer require stripe/stripe-php

 <h2> Need Help? </h2>
 <p> If you encounter any issues during setup, feel free to reach out via email: </p>
 <ul>